delventhalz/education-cryptobunnies/README.md

     - Reading and writing state
     - Validating payloads

-Part two is the actual Cryptomoji app.
+Part three is the actual Cryptomoji app.
 It should give you a detailed understanding of how to build both clients and "transaction processors" on Hyperledger Sawtooth.
 When you're done, you will have a working full-stack application ready to be deployed on a Sawtooth blockchain.